 CALL ‘CBLTDLI’ USING ISRT db pcb/aib i/o area ssa

 - Database Program Control Block

-- Specifies the DB PCB for the GN call.
+- Specifies the DB PCB for the ISRT call.

 - DB PCB will act as an input and output parameter.